hamza-cskn/MongoDBBenchmarker/README.md

 ```

 ### With Docker
+Click [here](https://hub.docker.com/repository/docker/366366/mongodb-benchmarker/general) to see the Docker Hub page.

 #### Via Compose
 Download the `docker-compose.yml` file.
-Go to directory of the file.
+Go to the directory of the file.
-Configure a `operations.json` file.
+Configure an `operations.json` file.
 There is an example in the repository.
-Create a `operations.log` file. (`touch operations.log` is fine.)
+Create an `operations.log` file. (`touch operations.log` is fine.)
 ```bash
 $ docker-compose up
 ```
 #### Via Command
-Configure a `operations.json` file.
+Configure an `operations.json` file.
 There is an example in the repository.
-Create a `operations.log` file. (`touch operations.log` is fine.)
+Create an `operations.log` file. (`touch operations.log` is fine.)
 ```bash
 $ docker run -v <PATH_TO_CONFIG_FILE>:/app/operations.json:ro \
 -v <PATH_TO_LOG_FILE>:/app/operations.log \